Avery

 My other friends, co-workers, and family have supported me and accompanied me with calls, visits, and gifts.

-On those days when brushing your teeth while standing is also an extreme sport, a good book, a movie, or a series that moves you or makes you laugh out loud are also very valuable companions to park HPV variant cancer in the basement of your brain for a few hours.
+On those days when brushing your teeth while standing is also an extreme sport, a good book, a movie, or a series that moves you or makes you laugh out loud are also very valuable companions to park variant cancer in the basement of your brain for a few hours.
 So my sincere thanks also go to JK Rowling for Harry Potter.
 Isabel Allende for her magical worlds.
 To Julie Andrews for The Sound of Music.
 To Jane Austen and Colin Firth for Pride and Prejudice, to my endless collection of romantic comedies for giving me so many laughs…

 And then?